potreianche/mailScript/README.md

 # mailScript
 A php script to send an e-mail to your personal e-mail adress from a HTML form.
+You can get a demo here >> http://baptiste-dumortier.fr/mailScript/mailForm.php

 You case use it free and for what you want, you can also Fork and send Pull request :bangbang: